tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+12-23-2013:
+- Added stats  signature generator
+- Added pagination to player of the week pages
+- Added player stats signatures to player stats pages

 12-22-2013:
 - More server banner generator help in example file and an additional option to adjust online player count